Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/system-architecture/class-diagram.md

 ## `Configuration`
 - Manages the Blastpad's WiFi connection supporting scanning for new networks, connecting to one, and disconnecting from one

-## `Database`
-- Stores user and classroom information used for logging in and for retrieving classrooms

-## `DeviceManager`
-- Loads the BlastPad's screen upon startup and keeps track of the current screen displayed

 ## `Documentation`
 - Loads help documentation for the Blockly code blocks

-## `Gallery`
-- Manages the current screen displayed to the user and allows them to navigate to different pages

 ## `Game`
 - Contains the metadata of a Blockly game, allows users to play the game it defines, and upload it to a Classroom

-## `Sensor`
-- Allows Blockly blocks to retrieve data from the BlastPad's onboard sensors (temperature, light, etc.)

-## `UserManager`
-- Manages user login for the BlastPad with username/password authentication and allows the creation of a new account

 <!-- A check list for architecture design is attached here [architecture\_design\_checklist.pdf](https://templeu.instructure.com/courses/106563/files/16928870/download?wrap=1 "architecture_design_checklist.pdf")  and should be used as a guidance. -->